 Riding an elephant is high on most travelers’ bucket list.
 I don’t blame them.
 It was on mine for a long time too until I read how elephants are trained to carry a human.
 Elephants aren’t meant to carry people.
 Most animal trainers have the best intentions, but elephants can kill people.

 Tiger temples are another popular tourist activity where you can get your picture taken while stroking a 600-lb tiger.
 Most temples will sedate tigers into submission, but some go so far as removing their teeth, claws, or even cutting the tendons in their wrists.
 And then there were the 40 dead tiger cubs found in a freezer at the infamous Tiger Temple in Thailand in 2015.

 So, should you hold a koala bear in Australia?

 I asked myself that question many of times and even spent some serious time researching it online.
-But, there isn’t much hard evidence, either way, to determine if holding a koala bear is right or wrong.
+But, there isn’t much hard evidence, either way, to determine if holding a koala is right or wrong.
 When the opportunity came to hold a koala at the Bungalow Bay Koala Village, I opted to participate.

 Cuddling a koala is a highly regulated activity.
 Each koala bear is only allowed to “work” for 30 minutes a day and are never used two days in a row.
-While in may appear that you’re hugging a koala in a photo, in reality, you are standing in an awkward position like a tree while a handler places the koala on you for about 30 seconds.
+While it may appear that you’re hugging a koala in a photo, in reality, you are standing in an awkward position like a tree while a handler places the koala on you for about 30 seconds.
 You’re not allowed to pat, squeeze, or hug the koala.

 And in case you’re wondering, koala bears do smell a eucalyptus tree.